yongyw123/toy-soc/README.md

 - [ ] Implement a known motion detection algorithm.
 - [ ] Add a debouncer module for the HW CPU Reset Button.
 - [ ] Optimization (performance, area)
+- [ ] Characterize the frame rate of the video streaming (inc. the motion detection).

 ### Application